Exscientia/physicsml/docs/source/pages/structure/lightning_layer.md

 # Lightning layer

 Training deep learning models involves a lot of boilerplate code.
 From loading the data, to batching, to writing training loops, the overhead builds up quite quickly (not to mention the complexity of training on multiple devices/GPUs).
-And since this is a crucial part, a lot of care needs to be given to all of these aspects to do them robustly and efficiently.
+Since it is such a crucial part, a lot of care needs to be given to all of these aspects to run efficient and robust training.
 This requires a team of dedicated experts (from machine learning practitioners to software engineers) and no one researcher can do this alone.

-This is why opted to choose ``lightning`` to handle all of the trainer code in ``physicsml``. ``lightning`` is a library that provides a high level API for training deeplearning models (using ``torch``) which combines both robustness, efficiency, and complete flexibility to suite all sorts of applications.
+This is why we opted to choose ``lightning`` to handle all of the training code in ``physicsml``. ``lightning`` is a library that provides a high level API for training deeplearning models (using ``torch``) which combines both robustness, efficiency, and complete flexibility to suite all sorts of applications.
 For more information, see [Lightning](https://lightning.ai/pytorch-lightning).